Celebrating Eleven Years Online...!

 Hull Particulars are as follows:

-As we can see from the above, Zebulun is of nearly “ultra light” displacement.
 Displacement will vary from around 195,000# when lightly loaded, to a maximum capacity of 259,000# with tanks full, stores for twenty people, and the boat ready for a long passage, or alternately loaded with a cargo of supplies.
+As we can see from the above data, Zebulun is of nearly 'ultra light' displacement.
+Hull speed is predicted to achieve nearly 18 knots.
+Typical sailing speeds in favorable conditions should be in the range of 12 to 14 knots.
+In other words, built for comfort AND speed...!

 Construction Materials

-Zebulun has been designed according to the scantling requirements of the ABS Rule.
 Aluminum has been chosen as the material for hull, deck and house structures for the purpose of extreme ruggedness, for ease of construction, for its very favorable strength to weight ratio, the goal being to permit a greater reserve capacity to carry cargo or passengers.
+Zebulun has been designed to exceed the scantling requirements of the ABS Rule for aluminum vessels, and therefore also meets the EU requirements for vessels of this size.

 Interior materials have been chosen to be as light in weight as possible, while not being overly expensive to construct.
 For any of the larger flat panels where it will not increase the joinery labor to any appreciable degree, honeycomb panels are used.